 Reishi mushrooms have antioxidant properties that help nourish, detoxify and protect the liver.
 These antioxidant properties reduce the effects of free radicals that can slow down liver function.
 Reishi can help renew liver cells, strengthen the liver and improve the detox process.

 In a study on rats at Taiwan’s China Medical University, reishi reversed liver fibrosis.
 This is the final stage of fatty liver disease and is usually not treatable.
 Reishi has also been used to treat hepatitis B and liver cirrhosis in humans.
 While these aren’t dog diseases, this fact demonstrates the healing power of reishi.

 Caution: if your dog already has severe liver disease, talk to your holistic vet before giving reishi.

 #3 Manage Diabetes

-Studies show reishi mushrooms can help manage diabetes.
+Research shows reishi mushrooms can help manage diabetes.
 They can lower blood sugar and help regulate glucose level, according to a study at two Taiwanese universities.

 Another study at Peking University Health Science Center showed reishi prevent or slow kidney issues that can develop in diabetics (8).
 Another side effect of diabetes is that wounds can be slow to heal.
-The antioxidants in reishi can also speed wound healing for diabetic patients.
+Polysachharides in reishi can also speed wound healing for diabetic patients.

 If your dog’s on meds for diabetes, talk to your holistic vet about how reishi might help.